skypjack/entt/README.md

 runtime.<br/>
 There are plenty of different solutions out there and I could have used one of them.
-In fact, I adapted the most common one to my requirements and used it extensively within the entire framework.
+In fact, I adapted the most common one to my requirements and used it extensively within the entire library.

 It's the `Family` class.
 Here is an example of use directly from the entity-component system: